 • 45% - from the 8th to the 12th month;

-• at least the second year.
+• minimum - second year.

 • minimum - 1500 rubles;